rootnoob/qubes-cert-improvements/certifications/qubes-x-ready.md

 <h2>Help</h2>

 Bespoke support is available to manufacturers to ensure compatibility.
-We work closely with trusted partners with whom we have exclusive relationships to enable you to obtain Qubes Gold Certification for your product with minimal effort.
+We work closely with trusted partners, with whom we have exclusive relationships, to enable you to obtain Qubes x Ready certifications for your product with minimal effort.
 We have curated documentation specifically for manufacturers - See: [Manufacturer Documentation Index](/qubes/certification/manufacturer-documentation-index.md)

 <h2>T&Cs</h2>